STEFAN KLIEWER – INTERIM DIRECTOR, Counsellor

 I view counselling as a process through which positive change can occur in an individual’s life, and I consider it a privilege to journey with people on this road towards health and healing in all areas of life, acknowledging the emotional, physical, spiritual, and psychological aspects of a person.

-I am a certified professional member of the Canadian Counselling and Psychotherapy Association.
+I am a professional member of the Canadian Counselling and Psychotherapy Association possessing a Canadian Certified Counsellor designation (CCC).
 My formal education and training includes an M.A. in Counselling from Providence Theological Seminary, as well as professional development in the areas of: Suicide Intervention/Prevention (ASIST), Eye-Movement Desensitization and Reprocessing (EMDR), using art in therapy, and Dialectical Behaviour Therapy.
 I also have over 15 years of experience working with children and youth in ministry and non-ministry settings.
 I am currently engaged in furthering my education and awareness of Indigenous Peoples and Cultures in Canada through various training and learning opportunities.

 Since beginning counselling at Turning Point in 2012, I have worked with both men and women of all ages, however I have a particular interest in the issues young people and their families bring to counselling.
 In my experience as a counsellor, I have worked with individuals struggling with the following: depression, thoughts of suicide, self-harm, anxiety, abuse, eating disorders, anger, family/relationship distress, self-esteem, emotional distress, and life transitions.